rhysd/actionlint/docs/checks.md

   shell: pwsh
 ```

-When you want to control shellcheck behaivor, [`SHELLCHECK_OPTS` environment variable][shellcheck-env-var] is useful.
+When you want to control shellcheck behavior, [`SHELLCHECK_OPTS` environment variable][shellcheck-env-var] is useful.

 From command line: